Judge Upholds $25M Award in Accutane Bowel Disease Lawsuit

 - Hagens Berman Applauds $2 Million Verdict in Accutane Lawsuit

 - Settlement of Accutane Lawsuit Reached Prior to Trial

 - Roche scores Accutane victory with reversal of $25M verdict

 See the full, original post here: https://www.aboutlawsuits.com/award-upheld-accutane-bowel-disease-lawsuit-21151/

-TriMark was founded in 2003 and is one of America's premier nationwide lawsuit loan companies.
-TriMark provides pre settlement funding and settled case funding, sometimes called a 'lawsuit cash advance', to injured plaintiffs on hundreds of different types of personal injury lawsuits, employment litigation, work injury accidents and workers comp lawsuits, mass tort litigation, and multidistrict litigation.
-We also provide lawyer financing and law firm loans for plaintiffs' attorneys and law firms.
+TriMark Legal Funding was founded in 2003 and is one of America's original lawsuit funding companies.
+TriMark provides pre-settlement loans and post-settlement loans to injured plaintiffs who are involved in personal injury lawsuits, employment litigation, work injury accidents and workers compensation lawsuits, mass tort litigation, and multidistrict litigation.
+We also provide post-settlement funding to attorneys and loans for law firms.

 Click here to see the original article.